 5. Stress and Water Quality

-Stressed dwarf shrimp can temporarily lose the color.
+Stressed dwarf shrimp can temporarily lose their color.
 Actually, stress can cause legitimate and very devastating health concerns for your shrimp.
 Because when the shrimp is stressed over a prolonged period of time it can actually cause them to break down and have diseases and succumb to things that they would normally be able to fight off with their immune system.

 That is why hiding places or caves in the aquarium can also affect the intensity of coloration that your shrimp is going to show.
 When shrimp feel secure in their environment they are going to have the best chance of developing a really intense beautiful coloration.